knowledge-computing/mapkurator-doc/docs/how-to-use-2.md

 ### Dataset Card
-There are three types of data you can feed into recogito to run with  mapkurator.
+Recogito accepts three types of input data formats.

-#### File
+#### File Upload
+You can upload an image file with the extensions .png,.jpg,.jpeg,.tif on the Recogito webapplication.
+To do so, press the "+New" button on the left side pane and press the "File Upload" option.

 #### WMTS
+Recogito also supports Web Map Tile Service (WMTS) which is a standard protocol for serving pre-rendered or run-time computed georeferenced map tiles over the Internet.
+To use the WMTS option
 #### IIIF

-File Upload - test if jp2 image works.
+File Upload -
 WMTS
 IIIF